Compassionate Neurological Care

 How long will my first appointment take?

-There is no easy answer for this.
+There is no easy answer to this.
 It depends on the complexity of your neurological problem.
-A patient with a straightforward problem such as carpal tunnel syndrome may not require as long an appointment as someone with the new diagnosis of multiple sclerosis.
+A patient with a straightforward problem such as carpal tunnel syndrome may not require as long an appointment as someone with a new diagnosis of multiple sclerosis.
 Some patients have extensive old records to be reviewed and some patients may be seeing a physician for the very first time.
 Dr. Shah usually reviews your CT and MRI with you during your first visit if they are available.

 What is Dr Shah's educational background?